 - In response to low expectations and lack of encouragement, some teenagers from oppressed groups believe that they won’t succeed; consequently, they give up on learning and pursuing their dreams.

-- Women, low-income people, and people of color don’t speak up as much in meetings because they don’t think their contribution will be important or “correct”.
+- Women, low-income people, and people of colour don’t speak up as much in meetings because they don’t think their contribution will be important or “correct”.

 - Women who work on construction join men in putting down other women who have child care problems or can’t do particular work because they are not as strong as some of the men.